Troupes and performers from near and far take the cultural metropolis by storm for a summer event not to be missed.

 Knee Deep, by Casus Circus – An Australian production that’s one of the coolest and most contemporary shows in the program, with unusual feats joined by a jazz and dream-pop soundtrack.

 4 X 4 Ephemeral Architectures, by Gandini Juggling – Professional ballet meets astounding juggling as this UK troupe wows in an elegant show.

 Cirque du Soleil’s newest creation, LUZIA, an amazingly colourful and acrobatic spectacle inspired by the culture of Mexico, joins the festival as an “OFF Complètement Cirque” show, playing under the big top in the Old Port to July 17.

 Take a 30-minute pre-show tour behind the scenes to learn more about the venues and the circus troupes – add a tour to your ticket for only $7.

 Food – Along with numerous downtown and Plateau area restaurant options, from Chinatown’s affordable eats to sunny-day terrasses and ice cream shops, food trucks will be parked at Place Émilie-Gamelin and most outdoor sites.
 The TOHU site also features a bistro with happy hour specials.

 Bathrooms – Bathrooms are available on site at all outdoor and indoor venues.

-Shopping – Minutes away from Place Émilie-Gamelin and several festival venues are some of the city’s best shopping districts – Find uniquely Montréal items, including designer t-shirts, caps, jewellery and bags in Old Montréal, Sainte-Catherine and Saint-Denis Streets, and Du Mont-Royal Avenue.
+Shopping – Find all kinds of circus souvenirs, from toys to books, at the Festival and TOHU’s gift shops.
+Minutes away from Place Émilie-Gamelin and several festival venues are some of the city’s best shopping districts – find uniquely Montréal items, including designer t-shirts, caps, jewellery and bags in Old Montreal and on Sainte-Catherine Street, Saint-Denis Street and Mont-Royal Avenue.